XiaoTaoWang/HiC_pipeline/README.rst

 Construct a meta data file describing your sequencing data under the working directory

 Four columns are required: prefix of SRA file name, cell line name, biological replicate label, and restriction enzyme name.
-An example file is distributed along with this software, please check it.
+An example file(Sample/working/datasets.tsv) is distributed along with this software, please check it.

 Usage
 =====